 The photo below shows what the center of your dough looks like after all the rolling and folding. *Note that I sliced a sliver off the end so I could show you this!

 This shortcut pastry dough comes together with flour, sugar, salt, cold butter, and cold water.

 - Why do the butter and water have to be cold?
 It’s important for the butter to stay cold so it doesn’t melt and soak up all the flour.
 We want the butter to stay solidified as we roll, shape, fold, and flatten this dough because if it melts before baking, you lose all the flakes.
 Game over.
 You see, when the butter melts in the oven, it creates steam and that steam separates the dough into multiple flaky layers.
 Warm fat will lend a much denser, flatter turnover.

 The dough requires 2 separate refrigeration steps, but the 2nd one is only 15 minutes.
 You can easily make this dough in a few hours or over the course of 2 days.
 I always appreciate make-ahead dough where you have plenty of options in terms of timing.
 You can also freeze the dough, too.
 (See recipe below.)
-After both refrigeration steps, you can use this dough in many recipes such as these turnovers, this butternut squash tart, cranberry brie puff pastry tarts, or even these homemade cinnamon palmiers.
+After both refrigeration steps, you can use this dough in many recipes such as these turnovers, butternut squash tart, cranberry brie puff pastry tarts, or even these homemade cinnamon palmiers.

 Homemade Berry Turnovers Filling

 This thickened berry filling is adapted from this strawberry sauce recipe.
 I reduced it down so we have just enough for the turnover recipe below.
 It’s sweet like jam with big chunks of delicious berries.
 Feel free to use frozen berries, too.
 You could also use the filling from these caramel apple turnovers and top them with salted caramel for an extra special treat.

 Tip: Make sure it cools completely before using as the filling in your turnovers.
 My recipe below works this into the instructions.